Free Testosterone Calculator: Test Your Levels

 Does this calculator measure my actual testosterone levels?

 No, this is not a blood test and does not provide exact testosterone levels (e.g., in nmol/L or ng/dL).
 It calculates a risk score based on symptoms and indicators to highlight if low testosterone may be affecting your energy, mood, vitality, or performance.
-For accurate levels, a functional blood test is required.
+For accurate levels, a functional blood test is required — or you can book an online blood work analysis consultation to have your existing results interpreted using ODX functional ranges.

 Is this testosterone calculator accurate?